 - Another of Connect’s excellent features is the ‘Virtual Phone Bank’ (VPB) which lets volunteers log in online to do telephone canvassing.

-- There is an excellent Facebook support group for Connect users.
+- There is an excellent Facebook support group for Connect users, with great advice available from everyone from the complete beginner to the veteran.
 Ask your local party / regional Connect manager to add you to the group.

 - Don’t share your Connect login.
 The system holds confidential data about people which the party rightly has to hold securely.
 Your Connect login is just for you to use, and what is done with it gets logged and recorded.